Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-where $\beta(\nu)=\frac{2}{\nu}\tanh (\frac{\nu}{2})$ is the universal function(see Fig.3,inset) of the viscosity strength.
+where $\beta(\nu)=\frac{2}{\nu}\tanh (\frac{\nu}{2})$ is the universal function(see Fig.\ref{Fig3},inset) of the viscosity strength.
 The function $0<\beta(\nu)\leq 1$ decreases smoothly as $\sim 1-\nu^{2}/12$ for high-viscous case $\nu \ll 1$ and, then follows the asymptote $\sim 2/\nu$ for low viscosities $\nu \gg 1$.

-Remarkably, the all previous reasoning are valid for a wire sample whose radius plays the role of a bar thickness upon straightforward replacement in present notations.
-We find that for wire the universal function $\beta(\nu)$ in Eq.(15) can be replaced by $\beta_{wire}(\nu)=\frac{2J_{1}(\nu)}{\nu J_{0}(\nu)}$, where $J_{0(1)}$ is zero(first)-order modified Bessel function of the first kind.
-The dependence $\beta_{wire}(\nu)$ is shown by the dashed line in Fig.3,inset.
-Both dependencies are close one to each other, therefore the forthcoming effects could be the similar for wire as well.
+Remarkably, the all previous reasoning are valid for a wire whose radius plays the role of the sample thickness $d$ in present notations.
+For wire the universal function $\beta(\nu)$ embedded into Eq.(\ref{Average_Curent}) can be replaced by $\beta_{wire}(\nu)=\frac{2J_{1}(\nu)}{\nu J_{0}(\nu)}$, where $J_{0(1)}$ is the zero(first)-order modified Bessel function of the first kind.
+The dependence $\beta_{wire}(\nu)$ is shown by the dashed line in Fig.\ref{Fig3},inset.
+Both dependencies are close one to each other, therefore our forthcoming discussion could be similar for wire case as well.